akruszewski/gibl/manuscript/chapter3.md

 # 3. Blockchain implementation

-Now that we have equipped ourselves with the ability to write computer programs, we will introduce ourselves to the components (or the data structures) of what makes a blockchain.

-TODO: Might use some procedures that we haven't introduced but we will introduce them as we go through the code.
-For additional help you can use Racket's manuals.
+Now that we have equipped ourselves with the ability to write computer programs, we will implement the components (data structures) of the blockchain.
+Throughout this chapter we will be using some new procedures that we haven't introduced earlier.
+For additional details on these procedures you are advised to use Racket's manuals.

 ## 3.1. `wallet.rkt`

 We will start with the most basic data structure - a wallet.

-It is a structure that contains a public and a private key.
+As we mentioned earlier, it is a structure that will contain a public and a private key.
+It will have a form of:

-So it should have this form:

 ```racket
 (struct wallet